Part 1: What is a Line of Credit (LOC), How Does it Work, Types of LOC

 - Should YOU use a line of credit

 What is a Line of Credit?

-A Line of Credit, also known as an LOC, is a type of loan from a bank or financial institution where instead of borrowing the full amount upfront, you can borrow as needed up to a certain approved credit limit.
+A Line of Credit, also known as a personal line of credit or an LOC, is a type of loan from a bank or financial institution where instead of borrowing the full amount upfront, you can borrow as needed up to a certain approved credit limit.